 For a special occasion, or just to try something new, roll up your sleeves and create this incredibly delicious, beautiful tarte.
 It’s precise but fun to make and fantastically impressive to whomever’s lucky enough to enjoy it.

 Serve it with a little freshly whipped cream or vanilla ice cream for a truly heaven-sent dessert!

-Set pan to medium-high heat and cook until the apples become golden brown (10-15 minutes).
+- Set pan to medium heat and cook until the apples become golden brown (10 minutes or so).
 Feel free to lift one out of the pan to check its color.
 Flip over each apple so the cooked edge faces up and the uncooked edge is face down in the caramel.
 Continue to cook until the caramel that bubbles up between the apples pieces is dark amber (8-10 more minutes).

 - Grab trimmed puff pastry from the refrigerator.
 Cut 4 slits in the pastry to allow steam to escape.
 Remove pan from stovetop and lay pastry over apples.
 Place into preheated oven and bake 20 minutes, or until pastry is golden brown.

 - Carefully remove pan from oven and immediately invert onto a cooling rack.
 If desired, place a baking sheet under the cooling rack to catch any drips.

 - Serve warm or at room temperature.